FriendlyCaptcha/friendly-challenge/README.md

 ![FriendlyCaptcha widget solving screenshot](https://i.imgur.com/BNRdsxS.png) ![FriendlyCaptcha widget finished screenshot](https://i.imgur.com/HlMY7QM.png)

 This repository contains the widget code and documentation for FriendlyCaptcha.
-Visit the [**Friendly Captcha website**](https://friendlycaptcha.com).

-FriendlyCaptcha is a proof-of-work based CAPTCHA alternative that respects the user's privacy.
+FriendlyCaptcha is a proof-of-work based CAPTCHA alternative that respects the user's privacy, see the [**Friendly Captcha website**](https://friendlycaptcha.com).

 The widget uses artifacts from [**friendly-pow**](https://github.com/gzuidhof/friendly-pow), see that repository for the proof of work algorithms and their documentation.